mliebelt/stockfish-playground/README.md

 * stockfish.wasm: version created by niklasf.
 See [stockfish.wasm repository](https://github.com/lichess-org/stockfish.wasm) for details.
 See [directory stockfish.wasm](stockfish.wasm) how to use it.
 * lichess-stockfish: version used in lichess (perhaps an older one), including some code how to integrate it.
 The [`README.md`](lichess-stockfish/README.md) file explains how to use it.
+* stockfish16: the current version of Stockfish, with all features, finally able to run.
+The [`README.md`](stockfish16/README.md) explains what is essential for using it.

 Not yet tried